Ghostjs123/BuffCheck2/README.md

 the consume when the consume is not active.
 Right clicking the icon uses the consume.
 If there is nothing to display the interface will hide itself and show again when a consume falls off.

+Currently supports most* consumes, food buffs, and weapon buffs.
+If you find one missing feel free to add it to BuffCheck2_Data.lua or contact me to have it added.

 **Commands:**<br/>
 /bc2 **add** {**ItemLink**}
   - adds the linked item to be monitored